TeddyGash/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 7-movethatfile: moves the file betty from /tmp/ to /tmp/my_first_directory
 - 8-firstdelete: deletes the file betty in /tmp/my_first_directory
 - 9-firstdirdeletion: deletes the directory /tmp/my_first_directory
+- 10-back: changes the working directory to the previous one